julienlevasseur/Profiler/README.md

 A profile stored in SSM will be split in multiple parameters:

-- the profile name (created by default when the profile is created with `profile ssm add`)
+- the profile name (created by default when the profile is created with `profiler ssm add`)
 - one parameter per variable contained in the profile

 Example: